Tips To Help Your Child Manage Anger

 Healthy Coping Skills

 While the common response to the child in the event of a meltdown is to tell him not to yell, or hit, it is equally important to let the child know what he could do instead.
-Suggesting therefore that the child can walk away from a situation when he or she is angry or to make a drawing or run, can go a long way in endowing him or her with healthy coping skills.
+Suggesting therefore that the child can walk away from a situation when he or she is angry or make a drawing or run, can go a long way in endowing him or her with healthy coping skills.
 You could also use props such as a turtle to help the child learn the turtle technique of calming him or herself.
-Essentially it involves teaching the child to go into a shell-like the turtle and think of calming thoughts.
+Essentially it involves teaching the child to go into a shell like a turtle and think of calming thoughts.
 Similarly, a cut out of a traffic light can remind the child of how he needs to stop and think before acting.
 Other options include using squishy balls or even doing an angry dance; there are enough and more possibilities.

 Offering the child consequences such as a timeout or loss of some privileges may sometimes become necessary.
 You need to remember, however, that the consequences need to be age-appropriate and need to be communicated to the child in advance.
 Threatening the child with consequences and not implementing them, on the other hand, can prove to be detrimental.